 Under Pennsylvania law, unless there is a written contract between the Employer and the Employee, all employment is “at-will.”
 In a nutshell, this means that either side can separate from the other with or without cause, and for any reason, at any time.
-The only caveat is that the reason for the reason for separation may not be an “illegal” reason, such as discriminatory or otherwise violative of the law regarding the employer/employee relationship.
-While employers often “require” a two week or longer notice period should an employee decide to separate, this is not a law and is not enforceable otherwise.
+The only caveat is that the reason for separation may not be an “illegal” reason, such as discriminatory or otherwise violative of the law regarding the employer/employee relationship.
+While employers often “require” a two-week or longer notice period should an employee decide to separate, this is not a law and is not enforceable otherwise.

 Pennsylvania’s strong preference for “at-will” employment can make any dispute or litigated matter in the employment law arena challenging for both sides.
 Knowing how to structure your case to get the best possible outcome in light of this legal principle is something that only an experienced attorney would be able to guide you through.